Knut-Boehnert/chrome-template-ssis/README.md

 # chrome-template-cs
-Team Chrome - C# repository template
+Team Chrome - SSIS repository template

 # Purpose
 Contains .gitignore for main files to be ignored during commits like obj and vs folders used to build intermittent code stages during test builds